 If you are a digital packrat, and cannot seem to control your digital clutter, there is still hope for you.
 Read this guide to curing yourself of this clutter.

-Create a simplicity statement
+Create a simple statement

 What do you want your simple life to look like?
 Write it out.
 More here.